jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

     #
     ## ClickForce changes name to Threshold with xf86-input-wacom 0.10.9 (11-19-10)
     #
-    ## Warning:  Changing Mode to either Absolute or Relative in stops the
+    ## Warning:  Changing Mode to either Absolute or Relative in the script stops the
     ## mouse from being able to pull guidelines out of the ruler in Gimp.

     ## stylus = ID 12 = "WALTOP International Corp.
 Slim Tablet stylus"